danielbrito91/data_science_portfolio/README.md

 - [Fantano doesn’t like to dance - a classification model on Needle Drop’s reviews](https://danielbrito.me/post/2021-07-24-fantano-doesn-t-like-to-dance-a-classification-model-on-needle-drop-s-reviews/): A classification model to predict if an album reviewed by The Needle Drop would get a high score.

 _Tools: R, Python, tidyverse, reticulate, scikit-learn, Pandas, NumPy, Spotipy_

+### Statistical analysis
+- [RESEMER](https://github.com/danielbrito91/resemer): Inferencial analysis for the publication "Emergency Medicine Residency in Brazil: which factors influence residents' safety in procedures?" presented at CBMEDE 2022.
+The research includes an analysis of the factors associated with the self-perceived confidence of emergency medicine residents in Brazil while performing different procedures, categorized as very unsafe / unsafe / neutral / safe or very safe.

+_Tools: Python: pandas, R: MASS, sjPlot_

 ### Flask
 - [Glucose monitoring](https://glicose-monit.herokuapp.com/): A web app that helps the user to manage his/her blood glucose levels (CS50 final project)